aromatt/observable-collection/README.md

 # observable_collection [![Build Status](https://travis-ci.org/aromatt/observable_collection.svg?branch=master)](https://travis-ci.org/aromatt/observable_collection)
 This is a simple, dependency-free library that allows for event-based observation of collections.
 It provides a wrapper class for `Array` and `Hash` which uses the [Observable module](http://ruby-doc.org/stdlib-1.9.3/libdoc/observer/rdoc/Observable.html) to raise events when the underlying collection is updated.

-When an observed collection (or any of its nested collections) is updated, oberservers' callbacks will be invoked just before and just after the update is carried out.
+When an observed collection (or any of its nested collections) is updated, observers' callbacks will be invoked just before and just after the update is carried out.

 Example applications:
 * Keeping a persistent copy of your collection on disk, which is read and written on every read/write of your collection